rgalanakis/hostthedocs/README.rst

   I wish it were so.
 I could not find any hosted or self-hosted solution to host documentation from private servers, such as internal source control repositories or private Github repos.
+  Workarounds were available, but honestly, this is documentation and I didn't have the time for that.
-  My needs were so simple and the existing answers so complex, Host the Docs was born.
+  My needs were so simple and the existing answers so complex, so Host the Docs was born while my son took a nap in the afternoon, and my wife went out with her friends at night.

 Is there a database?
-  No. In the future a DB can be added if we need to cache the project information.
+  No. In the future a DB can be added if there's a need to cache the project information from disk.
-  I doubt we'll ever have any notion of 'users' though.

 Is Host the Docs' theme customizable?
-  No, at least not right now.
-I'd like to get some more users first.
+  Not right now.
+I'd like to get some more users first to know what sort of customization is desirable.
   The "site" is a single page, so I'm not sure it's worth it.
   The two options are to configure where Flask serves its static files from (so you would provide a whole new template),